sim-ware/GifTrip/README.md

 -Randomiser
 -A way of selecting Gifs returned from search -translate, a way of returns Gifs relevant to a sentence or expression rather than search term -a way to loop what's trending, a worldGif of sorts.

+-GIPHY API Key: 2cef034b6b3c4e21b628b1cc5e30b7d3